Skip to Content

 scooping esquites with a tortilla chip

-Esquites or “toasted corn” is a Mexican street food that closely resembles elotes or classic Mexican street corn (on the cob).
-It’s typically made with a creamy sauce of mayo and lime juice, chile powder, cilantro, crumbly cotija cheese, and obviously toasted corn.
+This corn salad is definitely inspired by the Mexican street food, esquites, that’s typically made with a creamy sauce of mayo and lime juice, chile powder, cilantro, crumbly cotija cheese, and obviously toasted corn.

 But depending on where you get your Mexican street corn salad, the ingredients can vary.
 We recently fell in love with a street corn dish at chef Roy Choi’s Las Vegas restaurant, Best Friend, which had some of his famous Korean-Mexican flare.
 Their kalbi dish also inspired our Traeger grilled flanken short ribs.